It’s Wednesday night , so this series continues.

-It’s Wednesday night , so the story continues.
-Picking up from last week -
+Picking up from last week –

-It’s easier now to act as though, “oh it was all fun and games.
+It’s easier now to act as though, “oh it was fun and games.
 No one was that mad that I missed work.
 I rolled with the punches.”
 But that was not quite the case.

 I’ve been a little hesitant to talk about exactly how much it bothered me to miss work, because people act as though you’re crazy, or like you really can’t care that much about some job while in a somewhat life-threatening situation.
 I did.

 Whenever someone would check in on me and how I was feeling, the first thing I talked about was how angry I was about missing work – angry with myself, angry with my body, with the timing of everything.
 Just generally angry.
 I know there’s no use in stewing over bad situations.
-I tried to joke a lot with the nurses, and keep it light even back then.
+I did try to joke a lot with the nurses, and keep it light even back then.
 But I still had anger and sadness and frustrations going on.

 Here’s the thing about life.
 A lot of people say things along the lines of “Who cares if you miss out on this show?
 At least you have your health.”

 But knowing in your brain that you have to miss work now so as not to miss it in the future doesn’t make it any less painful.
-It doesn’t make my stomach turn any less about calling out for the first time ever.
+It didn’t make my stomach turn any less about calling out for the first time ever.

 Even thinking about it now, I’m getting a little sick about it.
 I thought that I would never call out of a show in my life.
 Ever.
 I thought that nothing would keep me from a theater.
 To know that I was wrong about that so early in my career sucks.

 And you know how you always hear about the stories of those people who are like, “I fell off a cliff, broke a bone in three places, and decided to keep climbing up Mt.
 Everest anyway.”
 Maybe I’m exaggerating a bit.
 And maybe that stuff mainly only happens in movies.
-But you know those kind of inspiring stories I’m talking about – the ones where people do things that truly seem super human.
+But you know those kind of inspiring stories I’m talking about – the ones where people do things that truly seem super human…

 I mean, I may have been sick but I still have free will, right?
 Conceivably, I could’ve just ripped off my heart monitor and said, “peace out, suckas!
 I don’t have to stay here.”